14 Combined Loads

 MH = Bending moment around the horizontal axis of the cross-section [N⸱m, lb⸱in.]

-dH = Horizontal distance between the point of interest on the cross-section and the V axis [m, in.]
+dH = Horizontal distance between the point of interest on the cross-section and the V-axis [m, in.]

-dV = Vertical distance between the point of interest on the cross-section and the H axis [m, in.]
+dV = Vertical distance between the point of interest on the cross-section and the H-axis [m, in.]

 Figure 14.3 illustrates the distances dH and dV for the case where the stress at the example point P on the cross-section is being calculated.

-14.2.2 Assessing Bending Stress Signs For Generalized Bending Stress Equation
+14.2.2 Assessing Bending Stress Signs for Generalized Bending Stress Equation

-The sign on each of the two bending stress terms in Equation 14.1 needs to be determined by inspection of the bending direction.
-In Section 9.1, we saw that a bending moment around the horizontal axis causes the normal stress to vary along the vertical axis of the cross-section.
-In Section 9.3, we saw that a bending moment around the vertical axis causes normal stress to vary across the horizontal axis of the cross section.
+The sign on each of the two bending stress terms in Equation 14.1 is determined by inspection of the bending direction.
+Section 9.1, showed that a bending moment around the horizontal axis causes the normal stress to vary along the vertical axis of the cross-section.
+Section 9.3 showed that a bending moment around the vertical axis causes normal stress to vary across the cross-section’s horizontal axis.
 Which side is in tension versus compression in each case depends on the direction (clockwise versus counterclockwise) of the bending moment as well as the location of the point on the body.

-In Figure 14.5, the force in the V direction results in a bending moment around the H axis.
-The direction of the bending is such that all points above the H axis on the cross-section are on the inside of the bend (compression) and all points below the H axis on the cross-section are on the outside of the bend (tension).
+In Figure 14.5, the force in the V direction results in a bending moment around the H-axis.
+The direction of the bending is such that all points above the H-axis on the cross-section are on the inside of the bend (compression) and all points below the H-axis on the cross-section are on the outside of the bend (tension).

-- Draw the cross-section as viewed from the free end or cut end towards the origin.
+- Draw the cross-section as viewed from the free end or cut end toward the origin.
 For example, in the case of the columns in Figure 14.4 and Figure 14.5, we would draw the top-down view of the cross-section.

-- The side the arrowhead points to is the compressive side and the side the tail of the arrow is on is the tensile side.
+- The side the arrowhead points to is the compressive side, and the side the tail of the arrow is on is the tensile side.

-The use of this tool will be demonstrated for the bending stress calculation in Example 14.1.
+This approach is demonstrated for the bending stress calculation in Example 14.1.

 14.2.3 Eccentric Loading

-The total normal stress in the longitudinal direction, σL, at any given point on the pole would be given by:
+The total normal stress in the longitudinal direction, σL, at any given point on the pole would be given by

 \[ \sigma_L =\frac{\sum F_L}{A}+\sigma_{bending} \]

-In terms of the general axes discussed in Section 14.1, and substituting in Equation 14.1 for the bending stress, we have:
+In terms of the general axes discussed in Section 14.1, and substituting in Equation 14.1 for the bending stress, we have

-\[ {\sigma_L= \pm\left|\frac{F_L}{A}\right| \pm\left|\frac{M_V\ d_H}{I_V}\right| \pm\left|\frac{M_H\ d_V}{I_H}\right|} \tag{14.2}\]
+\[ \boxed{{\sigma_L= \pm\left|\frac{F_L}{A}\right| \pm\left|\frac{M_V\ d_H}{I_V}\right| \pm\left|\frac{M_H\ d_V}{I_H}\right|}}\text{ ,} \tag{14.2}\]

 𝜎𝐿 = Bending stress in the longitudinal direction [Pa, psi]